-BF Staff working on weekends
+BF Adventure Staff Working on Weekends

-During weekends there is a limited support structure due to the working hours of the vast majority of the staff.
-The risks are:

-- During normal work activities such as setting up, delivery and packing down, staff are more vulnerable should they have an accident is regards to seeking support, raising the alarm and obtaining medical treatment. - Should staff turn up unfit to work, there is a check in place by means of a second person who could seek advice for a manager over the phone - Should a member of staff not turn up for work then a call to a manager can be placed to allow for the problem to be solved
+During weekends there is a limited support structure in place on site due to the working hours of the vast majority of the staff.
+The risks are increased during activities such as setting up, delivery and packing down; staff are more vulnerable should they have an accident with regard to immediately seeking support, raising the alarm and obtaining medical treatment.

-When working at weekends the following must be set in place as a minimum staffing requirement:
+When working at weekends the following procedures must be followed:

-- 2 staff should always be present - Both staff to carry mobile phones and radios at all times - The weekend plan checked by a suitable manager / coordinator and staff made aware before the weekend
+- 2 staff should always be present - Both members of staff are to carry mobile phones and radios at all times - The weekend plan checked by a suitable manager / coordinator and staff made aware before the weekend - If a member of staff arrives unfit to work the second worker is available to phone a manager for support and advice - If a member of staff does not arrive for work as expected then a call to a manager can be placed to allow for the problem to be solved